caproto/caproto/doc/source/loggers.rst

 Useful snippets
 ===============

-To log (non-batch) read/write requests and read/write/event responses in the threading and pyepics-compat clients:
+To get the caproto logger by python built-in logging framework:

 .. code-block:: python

    import logging
    logger = logging.getLogger('caproto')

-To add a stdout handler with level
+To add a stdout handler with level:

 .. code-block:: python